 1. The Blue Mystique Orchid

-This particularly colourful specie of orchid boasts a vivid blue hue.
+This particularly colorful species of orchid boasts a vivid blue hue.
 The company behind creating them use a top-secret formula and infusion process to dye the petals.
 When new blooms begin grow, they’ll appear an angelic white.

 To prolong the lifespan of this orchid, it’s important to replant the flower in a loose mixture of bark and charcoal.
 Orchids tend not to thrive in regular soil and prefer clay pots.